 - g.
-A cycle of Periodic Reviews (PRs) and Periodic Research Degrees Review (PRDR), whereby, every five years, a School's quality assurance and enhancement strategies for its course portfolio are scrutinised by a team of trained internal reviewers and external peers (including a student representative) (see QH Section 7); - A cycle of Periodic Course Reviews (PCRs) which ensures the continued quality of the student experience by reflecting on stakeholder feedback and evaluation of course data in relation to appropriate University and sector benchmarks (see QH Section 6); - i.
-An annual reporting cycle that derives from critical reflections at course and School level, and well as central and local analysis of student data (see QH Section 6); - j.
+A cycle of Periodic Reviews (PRs) and Periodic Research Degrees Review (PRDR), whereby, every five years, a School's quality assurance and enhancement strategies for its course portfolio are scrutinised by a team of trained internal reviewers and external peers (including a student representative) (see QH Section 7); - A cycle of Periodic Course Reviews (PCRs) which ensures the continued quality of the student experience by reflecting on stakeholder feedback and evaluation of course data in relation to appropriate University and sector benchmarks (see QH Section 6); - An annual reporting cycle that derives from critical reflections at course and School level, and well as central and local analysis of student data (see QH Section 6); - j.
 Proportionate delegation of quality management responsibilities to Schools (School Academic Standards and Quality Committees (SASQCs) and SRDCs) and course teams according to clear criteria (see para.
-14 and QH Supplements 1A, 1B and 1C); - k.
-The inclusion of the student voice throughout the governance framework through the inclusion of students on key committees; - I. Principles and requirements for learning and teaching, and for enabling student development and achievement (see QH Section 2); - M. A systematic process for the approval and initial briefing of the University's external examiners and independent end point assessors, overseen by the External Examiner and Assessor Appointments Panel (see para.
-11 and QH Section 9); - n.
+14 and QH Supplement 1A, Supplement 1B and Supplement 1C); - k.
+The inclusion of the student voice throughout the governance framework through the inclusion of students on key committees; - Principles and requirements for learning and teaching, and for enabling student development and achievement (see QH Section 2); - m.
+A systematic process for the approval and initial briefing of the University's external examiners and independent end point assessors, overseen by the External Examiner Appointments Panel (see para.
+12 and QH Section 9) and the Apprenticeship Portfolio Sub-Committee (see para.
+11 and QHS AP3); - n.
 School Standards and Quality Managers (SSQMs) who facilitate standards and quality matters within Schools, and who collectively meet to network on a regular basis.